hzs0084/bigsusman-Notes/README.md

 - [DNS Dumpster](https://dnsdumpster.com/) DNSDumpster.com is a FREE domain research tool that can discover hosts related to a domain.
 Finding visible hosts from the attackers perspective is an important part of the security assessment process.

+- [Awesome Annual Reports](https://github.com/jacobdjwilson/awesome-annual-security-reports) This list aims to cut through the noise by providing a vendor-neutral resource for the latest security trends, tools, and partnerships.
+It curates information from trusted sources, making it easier for security leaders to make informed decisions.